MonarchRyuzaki/Tip-Calculator-App/README.md

 ### Built with

-- Semantic HTML5 markup
+* Semantic HTML5 markup
-- CSS custom properties
+* Utilization of CSS custom properties
-- Flexbox
-- Mobile-first workflow
-- DOM Manipulation
+* Responsive design achieved through Flexbox
+* Adhering to a mobile-first workflow
+* DOM manipulation for dynamic content

 ### What I learned

+During the development of this project, I acquired valuable insights and skills, including:

-1. Learnt about input groups and styling input groups as a whole when the field is selected
+* Understanding and styling input groups as cohesive units when selected
-2. Management of Lots of Elements
-3. More Practice on positioning of elements
-4. Lots of DOM stuff
+* Efficient management of a large number of elements
+* Enhanced proficiency in positioning elements within the layout
+* In-depth experience with DOM manipulation techniques
+* Continued practice and learning in the realm of frontend development

 ### Continued development

-Get More Experience with DOM stuff and APIs
+Moving forward, my focus is on:

+* Gaining more experience with advanced DOM manipulation
+* Exploring and working with APIs to broaden my skill set

 ## Author